deshola/SignUp-theme/README.md

 This is a basic Sign-up theme designed using Foundation 6 framework.

-Hi, do expect my contribution from time to time.
+Hi, I love this project.
+Do expect vast contribution from me, from time to time.
 This is really a smooth idea.
 Loving it already :)